Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can cast one spell less per day than trueclass mage.
 – Cannot cast spells of 8th and 9th levels.
 – Gets one bonus feat at level 5 and at every 5 levels thereafter.
-– At 1st level receives for free Armored Arcana(1): Light Armor Casting.
-At level 4 receives Armored Arcana(2): Chain Mail Casting, at level 8 Armored Arcana(3): Splint Mail Casting, at level 12 Armored Arcana(4): Plate Mail Casting and finally at level 16 Armored Arcana(5): Full Plate Mail Casting.
+– At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting spells in light armor.
+At level 4 receives Armored Arcana: Chain Mail Casting, at level 8 Armored Arcana: Splint Mail Casting, at level 12 Armored Arcana: Plate Mail Casting and finally at level 16 Armored Arcana: Full Plate Mail Casting.
 – Can use Spontaneous Battlecasting.
 ```
-SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into <PRO_HISHER> weapon(s) to get +1 on to hit and damage rolls per level of sacrificed spell for 10 seconds.
+SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to get +1 on to hit and damage rolls per level of sacrificed spell for 10 seconds.
 ```
 – Hit Die: d7
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell